 • Build social proof: Customer reviews help build social proof.
 They show that real people have purchased your company’s products or services.
 It instills a sense of trust in your brand, especially when the reviews are a collection of positive, negative, and neutral opinions.

-• Boosts local SEO efforts: It is important for local businesses to optimize their local listings, websites, and social media channels for local search.
+• Boost local SEO efforts: It is important for local businesses to optimize their local listings, websites, and social media channels for local search.
 Sharing reviews on micro-sites and Google Business Profile results in higher clicks and attention from the algorithm, eventually boosting your local SEO rankings.

-• Improves online reputation: A simple way to skyrocket your online reputation is by responding consistently to customer reviews on the company website, review sites, and social media.
+• Improve online reputation: A simple way to skyrocket your online reputation is by responding consistently to customer reviews on the company website, review sites, and social media.
 By addressing customer concerns and listening to feedback, you become more trustworthy and demonstrate effective online review management.
 This not only helps in building a positive image for your brand but also shows potential customers that you value their opinions and are committed to providing excellent service.

-• Showcases real-world sentiment online: What people say about your brand, especially on social media, will affect its online reputation.
+• Showcase real-world sentiment online: What people say about your brand, especially on social media, will affect its online reputation.
 Reviews indicate whether the brand’s products, services, and marketing strategy are working or failing.

 Top review marketing strategies to leverage

-If you want to use reviews as the basis for your next marketing campaign, you have come to the right place.
+If you want to use reviews as the basis for your next marketing campaign, we have curated a list of review marketing strategies you can leverage to grow your business faster and build a strong online reputation management.
 The key is investing time and effort to build the review volume and tactfully showcase them in the right places.

 Incorporate review requests in every process